Lazarus and The Rich Man

 Lu 16:31 And he said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.

-Lazarus was a rich believer in Hell, this is similar to when Jesus sends willfully sinful believers to Hell (Mt 7:23) to learn to deny ungodliness (Titus 2:11-12 and 1 Cor 11:32) in the New Testament and they don’t come out of that prison until they make recompense for the wilful sin, Matt 5:26.
+The rich believer in Hell is similar to when Jesus sends willfully sinful believers to Hell (Mt 7:23) to learn to deny ungodliness (Titus 2:11-12 and 1 Cor.
+11:32) in the New Testament, and they don’t come out of that prison until they make recompense for the willful sin, Matt.
+5:26.

 Mt 7:23 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.